kungangabtak/SS_render/dashboard/README.md

 - The WS URL format used is:

-  `wss://dom-hub.onrender.com/?role=sub&gameId=pglQ2HgWGgYbDUSq7f9moVbXR&token=HUB_TOKEN`
+  `wss://dom-hub.onrender.com/?role=sub&room=pglQ2HgWGgYbDUSq7f9moVbXR&token=HUB_TOKEN`

-- The `gameId` parameter is required for the extension in the other repo to properly route messages to the correct game/room.
+- The `room` parameter (mapped from the Game ID input) is required to match the room the publisher is using.
+The token must match the `HUB_TOKEN` environment variable set on your Render service.

 - The UI shows:
   - Connection status (connected / disconnected / reconnecting)